marinac-dev/notes-app/README.md

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

 ## !
-Note
+Note (bugs)

-- Session is vulnerable to token reuse
+- Session is vulnerable to token reuse (requires unique runtime salt)
-- Session paths (sign in/up) is not redirected if authenticated
+- Session paths (sign in/up) is not redirected if authenticated (requires `redirect_if_authenticated`)
+- Does not strictly follow JSON:API standard
+- Error handling is not complete
+- File is physically uploaded when note_id is invalid
+- Auth routes are disabled in test env